JetBrains/lincheck/README.md

 Similarly to the stress strategy, model checking can be activated via `@ModelCheckingCTest` annotation or using `ModelCheckingOptions`.
 The model checking strategy has the same parameters as the stress strategy and the following additional ones:
 * **checkObstructionFreedom** - specifies whether **lincheck** should check the testing algorithm for obstruction-freedom;
 * **hangingDetectionThreshold** - specifies the maximum number of the same code location visits without thread switches that should be considered as hanging (e.g., due to an active lock).

-### Modular testing
-It is a common pattern to use linearizable data structures as building blocks of other ones.
-At the same time, the number of all possible interleavings for non-trivial algorithms usually is enormous.
-This leads us to add a way of *modular* testing, so that the internal data structures are tested separately, and the operations in them are considered as `atomic` -- only one switch point is inserted for each atomic function invocation then.
-This feature significantly reduces the number of redundant interleavings and increases coverage at the same time.
-Moreover, it is also usual to have some debug code that manipulates with the shared memory but does not affect the testing data structure.
-In **lincheck**, it is possible to ignore such functions for the analysis, so that no switch point is inserted.
-For complex concurrent data structures, a large number of interleavings are not interesting.
-For instance, it is not useful to switch in an internal data structure if all its methods are synchronized.
-With model checking strategy you can design separate tests for your inner data structures and then in the main test treat these structures as if they are correct.

-The atomicity contracts can be specified via `ModelCheckingOptions` (see [Configuration via options](#configuration-via-options)), the following syntax is used:
-`options.addGuarantee(forClasses(ConcurrentHashMap.javaClass.name).methods("put", "get").treatAsAtomic())`.
-The specified guarantee forces **lincheck** not to switch threads inside these `put` and `get` methods, executing them atomically.
-Thus, the total number of possible interleavings is significantly decreased, and the testing quality is improved.

-Additionally to marking methods as atomic, it is possible to ignore them for the analysis; this is extremely useful for logging and debugging methods.
-For such methods, `ignored` guarantee should be used instead of `treatAsAtomic`, and **lincheck** will not add switch points before or after these method calls, considering them in the same way as thread-local operations.

 ### Java 9+ support
 Please note that the current version requires the following JVM property